Create a Solana Liquidity Pool on Raydium

 About Raydium liquidity pools

-Switch to Devnet mode to safely test the flow.
+Switch to Devnet mode to test the flow before using Mainnet with real value.

 Before you start